Exponential Separations in Symmetric Neural Networks: Introduction

 Several architectures explicitly enable interaction between set elements, the simplest being the Relational Networks~\parencite{santoro2017simple} that encode pairwise interaction.
 This may be understood as an instance of \emph{self-attention}, the mechanism underlying Transformers~\parencite{vaswani2017attention}, which have emerged as powerful generic neural network architectures to process a wide variety of data, from image patches to text to physical data.
 Specifically, Set Transformers \parencite{lee2019set} are special instantiations of Transformers, made permutation equivariant by omitting positional encoding of inputs, and using self-attention for pooling.

-While both the DeepSets\parencite{zaheer2017deep} and Relational Networks\parencite{santoro2017simple} architectures are universal approximators for the class of symmetric functions, empirical evidence suggests an inherent advantage of higher-order interactions.
+Both the DeepSets and Relational Networks architectures are universal approximators for the class of symmetric functions.
+But empirical evidence suggests an inherent advantage of symmetric networks using self-attention in synthetic settings ~\parencite{murphy2018janossy}, on point cloud data~\parencite{lee2019set} and in quantum chemistry~\parencite{pfau2020ab}.
 In this work, we formalize this question in terms of approximation power, and explicitly construct symmetric functions which provably require exponentially-many neurons in the DeepSets model, yet are efficiently approximated with self-attention.

 This exponential separation bears notable differences from typical separation results.
 In particular, while the expressive power of a vanilla neural network is characterized by depth and width, expressiveness of symmetric networks is controlled particularly by \emph{symmetric width}.
 In contrast to depth separations of vanilla neural networks~\parencite{eldan2016power}, in this work we observe width separations, where the weaker architectures (even with arbitrary depth) require exponential symmetric width to match the expressive power of stronger architectures.